mrkevr/e-commerce/README.md

 | Order Monitoring | After checkout, customers can easily track the status of their orders, from processing to shipping to delivery. |

 ## Dependencies
 This web application relies on a stack of powerful and proven technologies to provide a seamless and feature-rich user experience.
-Here are the key dependencies that drive our platform:
+Here are the key dependencies that drive this platform:
 | Dependency | Purpose |
 | ------------- | ------------- |
 | [Spring Boot](https://spring.io/projects/spring-boot) | Spring Boot forms the backbone of this application, offering a robust and efficient framework for building the server-side components of this e-commerce platform.
 It simplifies configuration, enhances productivity, and provides a wide range of tools for building enterprise-level applications. |